0xadik/PHP-TOKEN-STEALER/README.md

 # PHP-TOKEN-STEALER
-This is basically store some data and help to exploit XSS (Cross-Site-Scripting), Auth Bypass, Hos-Header-Injection and this kind of things.
-Default protocol in http.
+This basically stores some data and helps to exploit XSS (Cross-Site-Scripting), Auth Bypass, Hos-Header-Injection, and these kinds of things.
 ```
 * GET URL
 * Reffer